4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-streamlit-and-heroku.md

 select = st.selectbox('Select a State', data['State'])
 ```

 The first parameter is the title of the selection box, and the second parameter defines a list of values that will be filled in the selection box.
-The second example is a "State" column in the `.csv` file we loaded.
+The second example there is a "State" column from the `.csv` file we loaded.

 ### Slider